Paralysis in dogs happens when the central nervous system’s ability to coordinate the body’s movements is diminished or completely lost.

 Causes Of Paralysis In Dogs

 There are several conditions that can cause paralysis in dogs.
-Anything that interrupts communication between the brain and body can then lead to a loss of coordination and inability to move.
+Anything that breaks down communication between the brain and body can then lead to a loss of coordination and inability to move.

-Some breeds are more likely to be affected by paralysis than others.
-Dachshunds, Basset Hounds, and dogs who have long backs and are low to the ground are more at risk of suffering intervertebral disc disease, a condition where ruptured vertebral discs put pressure on the spinal chord.
+Some breeds are more likely to suffer from paralysis than others.
+Dachshunds, Basset Hounds, and dogs who have long backs and are low to the ground are more at risk for intervertebral disc disease, a condition where ruptured vertebral discs put pressure on the spinal chord.

 Additionally, Boxers, Chesapeake Bay Retrievers, German Shepherds, Irish Setters, and Welsh Corgis have a genetic predisposition for degenerative myelopathy, a slow-acting disease that attacks the nerves in senior dogs and causes hind leg paralysis.